3 Solving for the steady state

 That is, the change in the number of machines per worker is related to investment, the rate of depreciation, and the size of the capital stock in the previous period.

-Exercise: Using the capital evolution equation, explain (mathematically and intuitively) when the amount of capital per worker will be increasing, when it will be decreasing, and when it will be constant.
+Exercise:.
+Explain (mathematically and intuitively) when the amount of capital per worker will be increasing, when it will be decreasing, and when it will be constant.

 3.2 Steady state